 Olympic Track and Field icon Peter Snell once described his early successes as a runner as motivating.
 Patricia Cunningham and Richard Allington, authors of books on how children learn, would agree, especially as it pertains to children.
 They understand that success precedes motivation.
 Once children see they can be successful, they will become engaged, ready to take on new challenges, motivated.

 Cunningham and Allington believe that to motivate children, adults need to create the opportunity for children to succeed.
-That does not mean hand them success, but simply to offer experiences that allow children to realize they accomplished something in the end; they succeeded.
-Cunningham and Allington call this Engineering for Success.
+That does not mean hand them success, but simply to offer experiences that allow children to realize that they accomplished something in the end; they succeeded.